ragil000/middleware-formidable/README.md

 for parsing form data, including `multipart/form-data` file upload.

 So, **`express-formidable`** is something like a bridge between them, specifically an Express middleware implementation of Formidable.
+And **`middleware-formidable`** is an improved version of it.

 It aims to just work.